vercel/next.js/docs/basic-features/data-fetching/getStaticProps.md

 You can use the [next-code-elimination tool](https://next-code-elimination.vercel.app/) to verify what Next.js eliminates from the client-side bundle.

-### Statically Generates both HTML and JSON
+### Statically Generates both `HTML` and `JSON`

-When a page with `getStaticProps` is pre-rendered at build time, in addition to the page HTML file, Next.js generates a JSON file holding the result of running `getStaticProps`.
+When a page with `getStaticProps` is pre-rendered at build time, in addition to the page HTML file, Next.js generates a `JSON` file holding the result of running `getStaticProps`.

-This JSON file will be used in client-side routing through `next/link` ([documentation](/docs/api-reference/next/link.md)) or `next/router` ([documentation](/docs/api-reference/next/router.md)).
-When you navigate to a page that’s pre-rendered using `getStaticProps`, Next.js fetches this JSON file (pre-computed at build time) and uses it as the props for the page component.
-This means that client-side page transitions will **not** call `getStaticProps` as only the exported JSON is used.
+This `JSON` file will be used in client-side routing through [`next/link`](/docs/api-reference/next/link.md) or [`next/router`](/docs/api-reference/next/router.md).
+When you navigate to a page that’s pre-rendered using `getStaticProps`, Next.js fetches this `JSON` file (pre-computed at build time) and uses it as the props for the page component.
+This means that client-side page transitions will **not** call `getStaticProps` as only the exported `JSON` is used.

-When using Incremental Static Generation `getStaticProps` will be executed out of band to generate the JSON needed for client-side navigation.
+When using Incremental Static Generation `getStaticProps` will be executed out of band to generate the `JSON` needed for client-side navigation.
 You may see this in the form of multiple requests being made for the same page, however, this is intended and has no impact on end-user performance

 ### Only allowed in a page